-- 2016, 'Church Buildings Review', published January 2016, commissioned by the Church Commissioners and the Archbishop's Council, Church of England. - 2017, 'Taylor Review: Sustainability of Church Buildings and Cathedrals', published December 2017, commissioned by the government, Department of Culture, Media and Sport (DCMS). - 2018, 'Suggested Template for a Diocesan Strategic Review of Church Buildings as part of Mission Planning', published by the Church Buildings Council (CBC), Church of England, June 2018. - 2020, Evaluation of the Taylor Review Pilot: Sept 2018 March 2020, managed by Historic England on behalf of the government's Department for Culture, Media and Sport.
-The Diocese of Chester is participating in the pilot, based on recommendations in the report.
-Published Oct 2020. - 2020, The GRA:CE Project Report by Church Urban Fund.
-Growing Good: - Growth, Social Action and Discipleship, by Theos and Church Urban Fund. - in the Church of England Exploring the relationship between social action, discipleship and church growth.
+- 2016, 'Church Buildings Review', published January 2016, commissioned by the Church Commissioners and the Archbishop's Council, Church of England.5 - 2017, 'Taylor Review: Sustainability of Church Buildings and Cathedrals', published December 2017, commissioned by the government, Department of Culture, Media and Sport (DCMS).6 - 2018, 'Suggested Template for a Diocesan Strategic Review of Church Buildings as part of Mission Planning', published by the Church Buildings Council (CBC), Church of England, June 2018.7 - 2020, Evaluation of the Taylor Review Pilot: Sept 2018 March 2020, managed by Historic England on behalf of the government's Department for Culture, Media and Sport.
+The Diocese of Chester is participating in the pilot, based on recommendations in the report.8 Published Oct 2020. - 2020, The GRA:CE Project Report by Church Urban Fund.
+Growing Good: Growth, Social Action and Discipleship, by Theos and Church Urban Fund.